VGLoic/sc-release-process-exploration/README.md

 In each case, we are interested of managing multiple releases:

 - the ones associated with particular `tag`, e.g. `v1.0.0`,
-- `latest` associated with the latest state of the codebase.
+- the `latest` associated with the latest state of the codebase.
 This release evolves with the codebase.

 ### About compilation artifacts

 Once a compilation with Hardhat has been made, a bunch of artifacts are generated.
 In particular, a `build info` file is generated and contains all the informations related to the compilation.
 The other artifacts are actually only some extracts from this core artifact.

-**That is way we will try to only keep track of this `build info` file as single artifact for each release.**
+**That is why we will try to only keep track of this `build info` file as single artifact for each release.**

 ### Path #1: the repository keeps everything